kootenpv/yagmail/README.md

 yag = yagmail.Connect('mygmailusername')
 ```

-Note that this connection is reusable.
+Note that this connection is reusable, closable and when it leaves scope will auto-destroy.

 ### Usability